 Challenge your friends and family to an outdoor cook-off.
 Choose the cooking gear everyone will use whether campstoves or maybe just a campfire.
 Set a timer so everyone has the same amount of cook time.
 When the buzzer rings, start tasting.

 Dust off your old kite.
 With enough wind, you'll find hours of entertainment.
 If you don't own one, you can invest as little or as much as you'd like.
 Anything from the plastic variety to a trick kite will all fly.
 If you head to the coast, don't leave home without a kite.
 The beach is notorious for good kite weather.

 Put away the fire starter and take the one match fire challenge.
 Over the course of your camping trip, see who makes the best campfire using only one match to start the flames.
 Hone your campfire building skills and help out the up and coming scouts in the group.

-Roll up your tent for a night and sleep under the starts.
+Roll up your tent for a night and sleep under the stars.
 As long as the weather stays dry, spend the evening taking in the night sky.
-Look out for shooting starts and find the Big Dipper as well as the other constellations.
+Look out for shooting stars and find the Big Dipper as well as the other constellations.

 Article Written By Kathrine Cole

 Kathrine Cole is a professional outdoor educator.
 She teaches rock climbing, backpacking, cycling, and bike maintenance classes.
 She is a graduate of the National Outdoor Leadership School, a Wilderness First Responder, and a Leave No Trace Trainer.